 Minutes | Board Risk Committee (BRC) Meeting

-BRC Attendees: Harald Alverstrand, Rafael Lito Ibarra (Chair), Merike Kaeo, Akinori Maemura, Kaveh Ranjbar, Matthew Shears, and Tripti Sinha
+BRC Attendees: Rafael Lito Ibarra (Chair), Merike Käo, Akinori Maemura, Kaveh Ranjbar, and Matthew Shears

-ICANN organization Attendees: Michelle Bright (Director, Board Operations Content), Xavier Calvez (SVP, Chief Financial Officer), Franco Carrasco (Board Operations Specialist), James Caulfield (Vice President, Risk Management), John Jeffrey (General Counsel & Secretary), Aaron Jimenez (Senior Coordinator, Board Operations), Sarmad Hussain (IDN Programs Director), Elizabeth Le (Associate General Counsel), Cyrus Namazi (SVP, Global Domains Division), Amy Stathos (Deputy General Counsel), and Christine Willett (VP, gTLD Operations)
+ICANN Organization Attendees: Xavier Calvez (SVP, Planning and Chief Financial Officer), Franco Carrasco (Board Operations Specialist), James Caulfield (Vice President, Risk Management), Elizabeth Le (Associate General Counsel), Terry Manderson (Sr. Director, Network Engineering & Security), Ashwin Rangan (SVP, Engineering and Chief Information Officer), and Amy Stathos (Deputy General Counsel)

 The following is a summary of discussions, actions taken and actions identified: